dnshshkr/Remove-Image-Background/README.md

 # Remove-Image-Background
-A simple python script I made to remove the background of an image using rembg Need to install rembg package first by using the following command:\n pip install rembg
+A simple python script I made to remove the background of an image using rembg Need to install rembg package first by using the following command: pip install rembg